-Fort Lauderdale International Airport evacuated for 'security investigation'
+Bomb threat at Fort Lauderdale International Airport, travelers evacuated

 Travelers at Flordia's Fort Lauderdale-Hollywood (FFL) International Airport were evacuated Saturday morning after a "security investigation" impacted traffic into the airport.

+"At approximately 8:49 a.m., Broward Sheriff’s Office deputies were notified of a bomb threat at Fort Lauderdale-Hollywood International Airport," Public Information Officer Gerdy St. Louis said in a statement.
+"As a precaution, deputies excavated Terminals 2 and 3 and have also shutdown entry into the airport.
+BSO’s bomb squad unit is on scene investigating this active incident.
+Persons headed to the airport are asked to avoid the area at this time."

-"A security investigation is impacting traffic along the upper-level roadway of #FLL at Terminals 2 & 3," FFL Airport tweeted from its official account on Saturday morning.
+FFL Airport said in a Saturday morning tweet that a "security investigation" was "impacting traffic along the upper-level roadway of #FLL at Terminals 2 & 3."

 "Areas of T2 & T3 have been evacuated as a precaution.
-If you're at #FLL or are headed here, we ask for your patience as we work to resolve the matter."
+If you're at #FLL or are headed here, we ask for your patience as we work to resolve the matter," the airport tweeted.

+FFL tweeted later that while the airport's upper-level roadway had reopened amid an ongoing security investigation, access to the ticketing level on Terminal 2 and both levels of Terminal 3 remain closed.
+Travelers also still have access to Terminals 1 and 4, as well as the Rental Car Center.

 Videos and photos posted to social media show crowds of people who were told to evacuate the airport.